andreasfrom/dotfiles/README.md

 Introduction
 ------------

-These are the dotfiles I use on Linux for following programs:
+These are the dotfiles I use on Linux for the following programs:

 * [Vim](http://www.vim.org)
 * [Zsh](http://www.zsh.org) with [Oh-my-Zsh](http://www.github.com/robbyrussell/oh-my-zsh)